Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

 • Baseline FTA rate: 31% (highest in the nation, due to large low-income population)

-• With SMS + links to transit, childcare, and legal aid resources: 24% FTA rate
+• With SMS + links to transit, childcare, and legal aid resources: a notable FTA rate

 • FTA reduction: 7 percentage points (23% relative reduction)